bio-guoda/preston/README.md

 }
 ```

-This response indicates that the hash archive has independently downloaded the EML url, and calculated various content hashes.
+This response indicates that the hash archive has independently downloaded the EML url and calculated various content hashes.
 Now, you should be able to do to https://hash-archive.org/history/http://zoobank.org:8080/ipt/eml.do?r=zoobank , and see the history of content that this particular url has produced.

 In short, hash-archive provides a way to check whether content produced by a url has changed.
 Also, it provides a way to lookup which urls are associated with a unique content hash.